lizkovalchuk/Tutorials/React-Front-to-Back-Udemy/section-8-learning-redux/s8-p2-actions.md

 ```

 2. The `connect` method in the export statement in `Contacts.js` is not complete yet though.
-We need to assign `props` from the state in `contactReducer.js` to a variable in `Contact.js` in order to pass it to `connect()`.
+We need to assign `props` to `Contacts.js` with values from the state in `contactReducer.js` and then pass those `props` to `connect()`.
     - In our `rootReducer` (which is `reducers/index.js`), we defined the data from `contactReducer.js` as `contact` as seen in Figure 2 - reducers/index.js
     - In `Contacts.js`, we need to create an arrow function that will assign the data inside `contact` from our `rootReducer` to a `Contacts.js` property as seen in Figure 3 - Contacts.js.
-Figure 3 - Contacts.js will show the entire component without read annotations.
+Figure 4 - Contacts.js will show the entire component without red annotations.

 ##### Figure 2 - reducers/index.js